xanzheus/riques/_posts/2016-03-04-Published my blog.markdown

 After an exhaustive learning curve and some quirks, I am quite happy with the result!

 To make this website, I reverse engineered some open source example projects in order to learn the underlying technologies and afterwards I started to do my own stuff.
 The most relevant thing I am proud of is that the [About][About] page is rendered automatically.
-I just need to change the [Curriculum][YML] and voilá!
+I just need to change the [YML][Curriculum] and voilá!
 My objetive is to just edit it here and reuse it as starting point for LinkedIn and my curriculum.

 However, there is room for improvements and I hope I get the time to look into it in the near future.
 At the moment, according to [PageSpeed Insights][page-speed], the website has 83% score on mobile devices and 88% on computers. (yes my profile picture is heavy, but resizing it makes it awful).
+I am looking forward to 99% (can't reach 100% due to caching issues using Github Pages :( ).

-If you haven't heard of [CriticalPath][Critical Path] on CSS and how to [Enhance][delay CSS/JS] loading so that pages render more sooner, you should really take a look!
+If you haven't heard of [Critical Path][CriticalPath] on CSS and how to [delay CSS/JS][Enhance] loading so that pages render more sooner, you should really take a look!

 Until next time.